The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 You bought high-grade hojicha.

-You're using tea leaves imported from Japan.
+You're using tea leaves sourced from Japan.

 You're brewing it correctly.